evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 downstream_expansions.set is used by parent patches to pass key-value pairs to child patches.
 The command takes the key-value pairs written in the file and makes them available to the child patches.
-Note: these parameters will be public and viewable on the patch page.
+Note: these parameters will be public and viewable on the child patch's page.

 ``` yaml
 - command: downstream_expansions.set